 AHCA changes to the ACA include a number of reforms to the health care system such as:

-- - Repealing the individual and employer mandates created by the ACA, which will cause premiums and deductibles to rise.
+· Repealing the individual and employer mandates created by the ACA, which will cause premiums and deductibles to rise.

-· The Republicans in the House passed H.R.1628 (the AHCA) on May 4, 2017 and was sent to the Senate, leadership would typically put the language through its own committee process but the Senate has decided to skip this step.
+· The Republicans in the House passed H.R.1628 (the AHCA) on May 4, 2017 and was sent to the Senate on June 7, 2017.
+Leadership would typically put the language through its own committee process but the Senate has decided to skip this step.

-- - Although Senate Republican leadership has indicated it is working with the goal of having a bill on the floor by July Recess (July 3rd-7th), it may be that we will not see a vote until just before Congress goes on Recess for the month of August.
+· Senate Republican leadership has indicated it is working with the goal of putting the bill to floor for a vote by July Recess (July 3rd-7th), it may be that we will not see a vote until just before Congress goes on Recess for the month of August.

 CALL to ACTION